Founder and Editor-in-Chief, Fiction Editor

-Kristi DiLallo is a writer, teacher, and editor with a personal and professional interest in the intersection of grief and art.
-She teaches creative writing at Columbia University, and she writes about her experience navigating the grief of parental incarceration and the stigma around families of murder victims.
+Kristi DiLallo is a writer, teacher, and editor based in New York City.
+She teaches writing at Baruch College, and she writes about her experience navigating the grief of parental incarceration and the stigma around families of murder victims.
 To find out how and why she created The Grief Diaries, click here.
 Follow her on Twitter: @k_dilallo.
-Contact her directly: email@example.com.

 Addie Tsai holds an MFA in Poetry from Warren Wilson College.
 She has collaborated with Dominic Walsh Dance Theater on Victor Frankenstein and Camille Claudel.
 Addie is currently pursuing a Ph.D. in Dance at Texas Woman's University.
 She teaches literature, dance, humanities, and creative writing at Houston Community College.
 Her fiction, poetry, and nonfiction has been published in such journals as Fifth Wednesday Journal, The Volta, The Offing, The Feminist Wire, Banango Street, and The Collagist, among others.

 Annie Fang is a senior in high school living in Shanghai, China.
 She enjoys exploring the intersectionality of the media and literature while utilizing different mediums to reflect the complexity behind human emotions.